-In NEP22, seven clinics transitioned from being priced using the EY Costing Study to being priced using the NHCDC.
-Additionally, one class transitioned from using the 2014 costing study to being priced using the NHCDC.
+In NEP23, two clinics transitioned from being priced using costing studies, to being priced using the NHCDC.

 Additionally, the Stability Policy requires that the year-to-year movement in price weights be restricted to a maximum of 20 per cent.
-In NEP22, this restriction will not apply to seven clinics with identified year-to-year price weight movements greater than 20 per cent as these clinics are transitioning from being priced using the Costing Study to the NHCDC.
+In NEP23, this restriction will not apply to two clinics with identified year-to-year price weight movements greater than 20 per cent as these clinics are transitioning from being priced using the Costing Study to the NHCDC.